 This helped.
 Suddenly, the locals understood the beauty of what they were destroying they understood that by destroying corals, they would eventually destroy the fishing grounds.
 And they realized that the corals and the fish that lived there could become a source of income, as divers would pay to go see it.

 5. Dedicate your dive holiday to the greater good

-A number of dive operators around the world arrange environmentally themed holidays.
-From setting anchoring buoys on wrecks in the Caribbean, to doing cleanups on coastal reefs in the Red Sea and helping on archeological dives in Greece.
+A number of dive operators around the world arrange environmentally-themed holidays.
+Protecting the oceans has become a selling point for some shops.
+From setting anchoring buoys on wrecks in the Caribbean to doing cleanups on coastal reefs in the Red Sea and helping on archeological dives in Greece.

 6. Take part in invasive species initiatives

-Invasive species is a problem in many parts of the world.
+Invasive species are a problem in many parts of the world. protecting the oceans doesn’t always mean just garbage.
 Some of these are species that migrate to a new habitat on their own others are brought from their normal habitat to a new one by way of commercial ships’ ballast tanks.

 In both cases, they can wreak havoc on local species of both animal and plant life.

 Also, the lionfish has become an invasive species.
-They are common to the Red Sea and Asia, but have been causing massive problems in the Caribbean, where they’ve been brought to in ballast tanks.
+They are common to the Red Sea and Asia but have been causing massive problems in the Caribbean, where they’ve traveled in ballast tanks.
 When cargo ships sail at below their maximum storage capacity, they fill their ballast tanks with seawater to compensate.
 When they are then loaded with cargo in a new port, sometimes thousands of miles away, they dump that seawater, and its inhabitants, in the surrounding ocean.